 SELC was fortunate to have Glynn serve on our Board of Trustees from 2000 to 2009.

-With nine offices across the region (Charlottesville and Richmond, VA; Washington, DC; Chapel Hill and Asheville, NC; Atlanta, GA; Charleston, SC; Birmingham, AL; and Nashville, TN), SELC is widely recognized as the Southeast’s foremost environmental organization and regional leader.
-For over thirty years, SELC has worked on a full range of environmental issues to protect the South’s natural resources and the health and well-being of its people.
-Although the organization’s regional focus is the Southeast, much of our work is national in scope and impact.
+About SELC: With nine offices across the region (Charlottesville, VA; Chapel Hill, NC; Atlanta, GA; Charleston, SC; Washington, DC; Birmingham, AL; Nashville, TN; Asheville, NC; and Richmond, VA), SELC is widely recognized as the Southeast’s foremost environmental organization and regional leader.
+For over thirty-three years, SELC has worked on a full range of environmental issues to protect the South’s natural resources and the health and well-being of its people.
+Although our regional focus is the Southeast, much of our work is national in scope and impact.

 SELC works in Congress and state legislatures to inform environmental laws; in regulatory agencies to implement environmental laws and policies; and in the courts to enforce the law, stop the worst abuses, and set important precedents.
 The organization works collaboratively with more than 100 national, state, and local groups to enhance their efficacy and achieve common conservation goals.
-We currently have a staff of more than 150, with over 80 attorneys, including some of the nation’s leading experts in their respective fields.
+The organization currently has a staff of over 150 individuals, with over 75 attorneys, including some of the nation’s leading experts in their respective fields.
 Additional information regarding our work and staff is available at www.southernenvironment.org.

 SELC believes that a broad range of ideas, life experiences, and backgrounds enriches our workplace, drives innovative thinking, and attracts highly talented people who seek a work environment that values the unique contributions of individual team members.
 We are eager to welcome new team members who share this belief.
 We still have much progress to make, but our goal is to create and maintain a staff that, at every level, reflects the rich racial and cultural diversity of the communities where we work and the clients that we serve.
 SELC is an Equal Opportunity Employer and committed to fostering a transparently inclusive workplace environment.
 We are looking for people to join us in this effort.
 Persons of all backgrounds—including people of color, women, people with disabilities, veterans, and LGBTQ candidates—are strongly encouraged to apply.